 Remember, runway 7 – 25 will be closed.

 WARNING: There will be skydiving and drone activities in the area.
 Therefore DO NOT overfly the field.
 Stay in the designated pattern.
 After landing, exit the runway as soon as possible onto the new parallel taxiway.

 ONCE CLEAR OF THE ACTIVE RUNWAY SET YOUR RADIO TO 121.75 AND FOLLOW GROUND CONTROL’S INSTRUCTIONS FOR PARKING.

 Ground Control volunteers will be assisting with aircraft parking.
 Parking will be organized first-come first-served, and the majority will be on grass.
 All grass parking areas will be assessed prior to your arrival, looking for any obstacles to a safe parking experience.
 If you require any special accommodations:

-- Aircraft camping, fuel prior to departure, or parking limitations
+- Aircraft camping, planning to remain onsite after 4 PM, or other parking limitations

 - Transient parking